jlevy/lft/lft.md

 In my view, this reasoning reflects a deep misunderstanding of what engineering is.
 It is a bit like confusing writing with typing.
-Writing certainly involves typing (at least, it does today), but it's a woeful misunderstanding to think the value of a writer is their typing ability.[^combinedskills]
+Writing certainly involves typing (at least, it does today), but it’s a woeful misunderstanding to think the value of a writer is their typing ability.[^combinedskills]